ab-emptycup/ab-emptycup.github.io/devlog/studio-maintenance.md

 over 5 pages with a lot stale and junk records.
 It took a lot of time to identify the necessary records first.
 I'm still not sure if I might break the domain validation for some service.

+November 5:
+- Moved all the DNS records from Godaddy to Netlify
+- Moved the TXT used for validation also
+- HTTPS got reenabled through automatic cert generation from Let's Encrypt.
+- Tested mail addressing by sending a mail from _ab@emptycup.in_ to _admin@emptycup.in_